iweld/sql_interview_questions/QUESTIONS_AND_ANSWERS.md

 This question will require us to rank salaries and partition that ranking by the department of each individual employee.

-I will also add a manager id column so as to use this table in the next question also.
+I will add a manager id column to be used in the next question.

 ````sql
 DROP TABLE IF EXISTS employee;